Leeds City Region

 Source: Leeds City Region

 or read the information about the above sectors (107kb PDF).

-Sectors of most importance in the region include: advanced manufacturing - important to the UK economy too; finance and professional services; health* and life sciences - the former is a large employer; low carbon and environmental industries; digital and creative - small sector but growing fast; food and drink manufacture and production including biosciences.
+Sectors of most importance in Leeds City Region include: advanced manufacturing - important to the UK economy too; finance and professional services - including the UK's fastest growing legal sector; health* and innovative medical devices manufacture - the former is a large employer; low carbon and environmental industries; digital and creative - small sector but growing fast; food and drink manufacture and production including biosciences.

 Sectors with some of the most skill shortages in the region include: construction, digital, and engineering and manufacturing.
 Soft skills are very important to employers and are in short supply in many sectors.

 Find out more, take a look at the Leeds City Region #FutureGoals website - videos and information, and #FutureGoals booklet - information and space to think about you.